git-e-up/MaTachi.github.io/src/pages/post-to-a-wordpress-json-rest-api-from-python.md

 title: POST to a WordPress JSON REST API from Python
 published: 2013-10-05

+This post was very helpful, so I decided to fork it and make a couple updates to reflect a custom post type.
+Thanks to MaTachi for writing it.

+My Changes Below:
+Quick rundown: Add the WP REST API plugin (http://v2.wp-api.org/) and the Jason Basic Authentication plugin (get this one here so you don't get the wrong one through WP: https://github.com/WP-API/Basic-Auth ) and activate them.
+When creating your custom post type, make sure to include:
+`'show_in_rest'       => true,`

+Run `pip install requests` before trying run this if you don't already have 'requests' ( python whateveryoucallyourscript.py )

+From here you can skip down to line 59 to see the actual script

+MaTachi Original Post:
 In this post I'm gonna show how you can create pages on a WordPress blog from a Python script.